 The scanning electron microscope (SEM) utilizes an electron beam to image a specimen's surface.
 It provides information about the sample's surface and near-surface at high magnification and resolution.
 Figure 3.6 shows the schematic of the SEM.
-The electrons are accelerated from the electron gun to the bottom of the column with the range of the potential accelerating voltage between 0 to 50 kV.
+The electrons are accelerated from the electron gun to the bottom of the column with a range of the potential accelerating voltage between 0 to 50 kV.
 The condenser lenses are used for controlling the electron beam's moving direction, while the apertures are used for controlling the emitted electrons' beam size through the column to the sample.
-When the electrons penetrate the surface, interactions occur leading to the emission of electrons or photons from the surface.
+When the electrons penetrate the surface, interactions occur, leading to the emission of electrons or photons from the surface.
 Emitted electrons are collected with a detector and interpreted as an image.
-The incident electrons or primary electrons lead to the secondary effects, classified into 3 types: secondary electron (SE), backscattering electrons (BSE), and relaxation of excited atoms (REA).
-However, all SEMs have facilities for detecting only the SE and BSE.
+The incident electrons or primary electrons lead to the secondary effects, classified into three types: secondary electrons (SE), backscattering electrons (BSE), and relaxation of excited atoms (REA).
+Nonetheless, all Scanning Electron Microscopes (SEMs) possess capabilities solely for the detection of Secondary Electrons (SE) and Backscattered Electrons (BSE).
 The SE is mostly used in the SEM system.
-When a primary electron penetrates the sample surface, it can attack an electron of an atom at the surface leading to its emission.
+When a primary electron penetrates the sample surface, it can attack an electron of an atom at the surface, leading to its emission.
 The BSE occurs when the primary electron goes back and leaves the surface without collision.
 Most of the BSEs carry higher energies than the SE.
 The BSE is used for surface imaging and elemental analysis.
-The images obtained from SE and BSE modes are different.
+The pictures acquired from SE and BSE modes differ.
 The SE provides topographic information and higher resolution images while the BSE gives the contrast information (Toya et al., 1986; Zhang and M. Fujii, 2015; [Online], Available: https://cellularphysiology.wikispaces.com).
+"G

-FIB-SEM (AURIGA, Carl Zeiss AG, Oberkochen, Germany) at 50000 magnification and FE-SEM at 5-kV acceleration were also used to quantify the thicknesses of the DLC film cross sections in this study.
+This study utilized FIB-SEM (AURIGA, Carl Zeiss AG, Oberkochen, Germany) at 50,000 magnification and FE-SEM at 5 kV acceleration to estimate the thicknesses of the DLC film cross sections.